 What It’s Used For: All-in-one habit tracker and project management tool

-Price: Free to track up to three goals, $5/month for unlimited goals.
+Price: Free up to three goals, $5/month for unlimited goals.

-Strides is an effective productivity tool and one of the best goal-setting apps for those who want an all in one habit tracker and project management tool.
-Its clean template and four customizable trackers helps you to visually monitor progress to improve discipline and accountability.
-Check out Strides website for more information.
+Strides is an effective productivity tool and one of the best goal-setting apps for those who want an all-in-one habit tracker and project management tool.
+Its clean template and four customizable trackers help you to visually monitor progress to improve discipline and accountability.
+Check out Strides' website for more information.

-What It’s Used For: Kicking bad habits or building good ones with live, personalized coaching and support
+What It’s Used For: Kicking bad habits and building good ones with live, personalized coaching and support

 Price: Free to track unlimited goals with personal coaching for $20/week, leadership coaching for $249/month

-The Coach.Me goal tracker offers a free, clean interface to track any number of habits.
-Available on iOS, Android and web, users can select from a variety of habits under pre-selected categories or create their own goal.
+The Coach.Me goal tracker offers a clean interface to track unlimited habits for free.
+Available on iOS, Android, and web, users can select from a variety of habits under pre-selected categories or create their own goals.
 Once a goal is selected, you join a community of users with the same goal to help you achieve or kick the habit.
-For those who want extra accountability or guidance, Coach.me offers weekly habit coaching for $20/week and up and leadership coaching for $249/month.
+For those who want extra guidance, Coach.me offers weekly habit coaching for $20/week and up and leadership coaching for $249/month.

 Coach.me is most effective for goal-setters who need personalized support to set or change their habits or behavior.
-While not as attractive or customizable as Productive or Way of Life, Coach.me’s clean, simple interface gets the job done for free.
+While not as attractive or customizable as others, Coach.me’s clean, simple interface gets the job done for free.
 The program’s large community of subscribers and menu of paid coaching options also sets it apart.
 Check out their website for more details.

 What It’s Used For: Goal-setting gamification through virtual avatars that show the positive and negative effects of your actions

-Price: Free basic app while group plans for households, teams or schools for $9/month plus $3/user
+Price: Free for basic app and multiple-user options for $9/month plus $3/user

 Habitica is great for those who enjoy games and competitions.
 By gamifying good habits and virtually punishing bad habits, users quickly see the effects of their actions.
 The collaborative mode takes it a step further and adds additional accountability and partnership.
 Check out Habitica’s website for more information.

-What It’s Used For: Helps iOS users build positive habits and routines into their day-to-day
+What It’s Used For: Helps users build positive habits and routines into their day-to-day

 Price: Free for 5 habits with unlimited habit tracking for $6.99 a month to $29.99 annually

-Productive is a useful app for those want to add positive routine and structure to their day-to-day.
+Productive is a useful app for those who want to add positive routine and structure to their day-to-day.
 Both the free and premium version, available only on iOS, allow you to choose from a list of daily habits or customize your own.
-The free version is limited to 5 habits while the subscription-based Premium version allows an unlimited number of habits for $6.99 a month, $11.99 for 3 months, or $29.99 annually.
+The free version is limited to five habits while the subscription-based premium version allows an unlimited number of habits for $6.99 a month, $11.99 for three months, or $29.99 annually.